 For more in-depth reading, we like: Strategic Database Marketing.
 It covers a lot of underlying technology issues and applies them directly to the marketing discipline.

-Next, learn about StratusLIVE Business Intelligence.
+Next, learn about StratusLIVE 365 Embedded Microsoft Power BI.
 It is designed to help you gather, organize, and discover meaning from the wide variety and massive volume of information at your disposal.